Who Shot Rock and Roll: A Photographic History,

 Although Beaton did not go to the front, his war photographs illuminate the breadth of the war and the men and women who fought it on the home front and abroad.

-The Golden Summer: The Photographs of Horace W. Nicholls.
-London: Pavilion, 1989.
+The Golden Summer: The Photographs of Horace W. Nicholls

 Cecil Beaton used these photographs to do the costumes and sets for My Fair Lady.